j-matuska/schnet_hyperparameters_optimization/README.md

 ## Neural network Schnet

 In folder `calculation_NN` are
 * Config YAML files used to set the traning of neural network.
-YAML is Hydra configuration file used by package [SchNetPack] (https://github.com/atomistic-machine-learning/schnetpack).
+YAML is Hydra configuration file used by package [SchNetPack](https://github.com/atomistic-machine-learning/schnetpack).
 Please refer to manual of SchNetPack on usage.
 * Binary files `best_model` containing neural network model trained in SchNetPack.
 They can by loaded by torch.
 * File `split.npz`